 This course is to introduce the components to a CAD system, the fundamentals of engineering graphics as well as creating 2-D and 3-D drawings, detailing, dimensions, printing and plotting drawings.
+Students will learn how to take the drawings created and turn them into real life models.
 It will prepare the student for the college level type of course.